Milano-R/erum2020-covidr-contest/README.md

 researchers that may use the single simplest R function, but just on the right question, at the right time, tackling the many doubts cast by this so vast paradigmatic change we’re all living.
-Being original in the contest means being able to address different aspects of the pandemics.
+Being original in the contest means being able to address different aspects of the pandemic.
 The CovidR contest is looking for such excellence and originality and we will also judge how R analytics can be an efficient and valid technical service to this effort and in such a context.